 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 It's hard to beat James Madison University if you want to study Science, Technology & Society.
-Harrisonburg, Virginia is an ideal environment for individuals who enjoy the fast-paced urban lifestyle.
+Want a sizable student body?
+This college has over 20,000 students on campus.

 North Carolina State University is a great option for students pursuing a Science, Technology & Society degree.
-Want a large student body?
-This college has over 20,000 students on campus.
+Placed in Raleigh, North Carolina, this college is a very good final choice for students who enjoy the joy of a major city.